nondejus/AwesomeUnityCommunity/README.md

 * [UnitySamples](https://github.com/hiryma/UnitySamples "")
 * [Hw18 Infinity ECS](https://github.com/UnityTech/hw18-infinity-ecs "") - Unity Hackweek 2018 project.
 * [Rsvfx](https://github.com/keijiro/Rsvfx "") - Visual effects by Keijiro using Intel Realsense camera.
+* [Docker Unity3D](https://github.com/wtanaka/docker-unity3d "") - This docker image runs in a terminal so you don't have access to the UI.
+This docker image is intended to run unity commands with the command line.
+You can use it for running tests and creating builds.
+* [Unity3D CI Example](https://github.com/GabLeRoux/unity3d-ci-example "") - Additional remote of Unity3D CI example project for Travis and CircleCI on Github.
+* [Laser Eye Surgery](https://github.com/dixonary/laser-eye-surgery "") - A game made with Unity in 48 hours for Global Game Jam, using the Tobii EyeX Eye Tracker.
 * [KenneyNL](https://www.kenney.nl/ "") - Tools, free assets and more.

 # :mortar_board: Learning Resources <a name="learning-resources"></a>